 How long have you owned the property?
+23/0

 Q2: Council Tax

-Which council tax ban Vhich council tax band is your property in?(Please Select)
+Which council tax band is ye our property in?(Please Select) E

 Q3: Parking

-Garage Allocated Parking Space ×
+Garage 4 Allocated Parking Space ×

 Driveway Shared Parking ×

-On Street × Resident Permit ×
+On Street Resident Permit ×

-Metered Parking ×
+Metered Parking

-Other (Please Specify ()
+Other (Please Specify) 2ND GARAGE

-Q4: Conservation Are a
+Q4: Conservation Area

-, , , , s your property in a designated Conservation Area (that is an area of special architectural or historical interest, the haracter or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Yes

 Q5: Listed Building

-Is your property a Listed Building or contained within one(that is a building recognised and approved as being or special architectural or historical interest) No a(i)
+Is your property a Listed Building or contained within one(that is a building recognised and approved as being or special architectural or historical interest) Yes